gehadibany/gehadibany.github.io/_pages/cv.md

 Research Experience
 ======
 * 05/2025–Present: Research Intern
-  * Max Planck Institute for the Physics of Complex Systems (MPI-PKS)
+  * Max Planck Institute for the Physics of Complex Systems (MPI-PKS), Dresden, Germany *(On-site from 05/2025 to 08/2025 and remotely afterwards)*
   * Project: *Topological skyrmion semimetals*
   * Supervisor: Dr. Ashley Cook
+    * We are investigating a newly proposed topological phase of matter, the [topological skyrmion semimetal](https://arxiv.org/abs/2311.15753), and its generalizations.
+The project is built on previous work by the Correlations and Topology group on a [multiplicative Weyl semimetal model](https://journals.aps.org/prb/abstract/10.1103/PhysRevB.109.035147).
+Our goal is to generalize the classification of topological semimetals to phases characterized by skyrmionic or curvature-trace topology.

 * 08/2025–Present: Research Intern
   * Nordic Institute for Theoretical Physics (Nordita)
-  * Project: *Non-linear quantum metrology*
+  * Project: *Quantum metrology in superconducting systems*
   * Supervisor: Dr. Sofia Qvarfort
+      * We are investigating how to leverage the non-linearity arising from the expansion of the potential of transmon-like Hamiltonians to increase the precision limits using quantum sensing theoretical tools.

+* 02/2025: Master's Work (UIMP & CSIC)
+  * Analysis of the Green’s function of a metallic slab in different media
+  * Quantum dynamics of an emitter near metal-dielectric interface ([Reproduction of A. González-Tudela et al's paper "Reversible dynamics of single quantum emitters near metal-dielectric interfaces"](https://journals.aps.org/prb/abstract/10.1103/PhysRevB.89.041402)
+])

 * 2021–2023: Undergraduate Experimental Work (The Open University)
   * Violation of CHSH inequality using IBM Quantum (03/2023)